All Episodes

 Why don't I put it in my mouth?

-So, yes, we're not surprised that the less healthy food produces a less healthy person.
+So yes, we're not surprised that the less healthy food produces a less healthy person.

-Yeah, or we're not even surprised that it happens kind of quickly.
+We're not even surprised that it happens kind of quickly.

-I mean, anybody who knows anything about blood sugar knows that that happens right away, but uh also apparently it just makes your hormones go crazy.
+I mean, anybody who knows anything about blood sugar knows that that happens right away.

 So it is so unhealthy.